Coeliac UK

-Coeliac UK is a UK charity for people with coeliac disease - a condition estimated to affect 1 out of every 100 people and to be twice as common in women as in men - and the skin manifestation of the condition, dermatitis herpetiformis (DH).
+Coeliac UK is a UK charity for people with coeliac disease, an autoimmune condition which the charity estimates affects 1 in 100 people in the UK, and the skin manifestation of the condition, dermatitis herpetiformis (DH).

 History

-Founded in 1968 by Amnesty International founder Peter Benenson, and Elizabeth Segall, Coeliac UK (originally called The Coeliac Society) launched the first symbol that acknowledged and advertised that a product contained no gluten, namely the Crossed Grain symbol.
+Founded in 1968 by Amnesty International founder Peter Benenson, a coeliac, and Elizabeth Segall, the mother of a coeliac daughter, Coeliac UK (originally called The Coeliac Society) launched the first symbol that acknowledged and advertised that a product contained no gluten, namely the Crossed Grain symbol.
 Noted clinician Sir Christopher Booth was a founding member.

 The charity renamed itself Coeliac UK in 2001 and has since established the All Party Parliamentary Group on coeliac disease and DH and worked with the Food Standards Agency to introduce a new law that governed the labelling of gluten-free food.

-English actress Caroline Quentin is the current patron of the charity.
+in 2015, English actress Caroline Quentin became the current patron of the charity.

+Activities

+Research

+Coeliac UK funds research to help recognise, diagnose, treat and cure coeliac disease.

+Accreditation scheme

+In 2013, the charity launched its accreditation scheme, a framework for hospitality providers including restaurants and hotels.
+In order to earn this accreditation, establishments must undergo training, initial and ongoing compliance checks to ensure that their meals meet safety standards of no more than 20mg/kg gluten.

+As of 2025, over 3,000 establishments across the UK had received this accreditation.

+Food Information Service

+The charity also runs a Food Information Service which offers information on the suitability of over 200,000 dedicated gluten free and mainstream foods.